Notable endeavors typically spanning multiple years.

 In the fall of 2009 I photographed a dozen locations spread along northeastern Illinois coastline.
 Most of the shots are landscapes, but this self-portrait is my favorite.

-Again, this used to all be on Flick, but some of terms of the latest platform ownership transfer made me uncomfortable so I took it down.
+Again, this used to all be on Flickr, but some of terms of the latest platform ownership transfer made me uncomfortable so I took it down.
 Maybe I’ll create a gallery here on NI some day…

 Hollow Moon Studios2004 - 2007